-Consider King David, a man above every other man—none more noble, gifted, or humble than David.
-And yet David fell into a deep, dark sin.
-David committed the sin of adultery.
-As a result, the woman conceived.
+King David was a man above every other man—none more noble, gifted, or humble than David; yet he fell into a deep, dark sin.
+David committed the sin of adultery with a married woman, and she conceived his child.
 So, David then committed the sin of murder.

-- It was a sin of carelessness.
+Second, it was a sin of carelessness.
 David began to take his many victories for granted.
-He presumed God was going to keep blessing him.
-And an unguarded strength is a double weakness.
+He presumed God would keep blessing him.
+This teaches us that an unguarded strength is a double weakness.

-- It was a sin of callousness.
+It was a sin of callousness.
 When his scheme to cover up his sin was compromised, David ordered for Bathsheba’s husband, Uriah, to be killed in battle.
-He planned it, connived it, and orchestrated cold-blooded murder.
-And his heart turned calloused.
+He planned, connived, and orchestrated calloused, cold-blooded murder.

-Perhaps it’s time for you to be confronted, too.
-Somehow you think you’re just going to muddle through and gloss over your sin.
-And you stubbornly go on day after day thinking, “Maybe God has forgotten.”
-He has not.
+Perhaps it’s time for you to be lovingly confronted, too.
+If you have muddled through or glossed over your sin, thinking God has forgotten, He has not.
 Repent of your sins and ask God for forgiveness.